elasticio/elasticio.github.io/content/_components/zoho-crm/index.md

 Save client and then:
 - [provide scopes](https://www.zoho.com/crm/developer/docs/api/v2/scopes.html)

->**Please Note:** attention to the scope of the operations you are going to use.
+>**Please Note:** pay attention to the scope of the operations you are going to use.
 If the provided scope does not satisfy Zoho API requirements the request will fail (E.g. with 400 code - `Request failed with status code 400`).

 A few (not a comprehensive list, just a few examples!) most used scopes:
 1. `ZohoCRM.settings.ALL`.
 Recommended by default.
 Is required to get a list of modules (Object types).
 Is used in all the actions and triggers except for the `Raw Request` action.